kubos/kubos/docs/User_App_on_iOBC.md

 The USB-to-serial cable should be connected to the iOBC and the board should be fully powered.

-Assuming you've successfully built a Kubos-SDK project for the ISIS-OBC board, when you issue the 'kubos flash' the output should look like this:
+Assuming you've successfully built a Kubos SDK project for the ISIS-OBC board, when you issue the 'kubos flash' the output should look like this:

     info: found newproj at source/newproj
     Compatible FTDI device found